 - Evening students should have their car keys in their hands before leaving a building.
 Whenever possible, walk in groups when leaving a class.

 The LLCC ALERT system notifies you of emergencies, school closings and other important announcements.
-You are automatically enrolled in LLCC ALERT when you register for classes.
+You are automatically enrolled in LLCC ALERT with your LLCC email account when you register for classes.
 LLCC ALERT messages are sent via text, phone and email.
-You can update your contact information and manage your preferences for receiving LLCC ALERT messages by visiting www.llcc.edu/alert.
+You can update your contact information and manage your preferences for receiving LLCC ALERT messages online.

 If, at any time, students or staff members do not feel safe walking from the buildings to their vehicles on the Springfield campus, they may call 217-786-2278 and a police officer will be dispatched to provide an escort.